Home General A Comparison between a One Person Company and a Private Limited Company

 Definition and Features

-According to Section 2(68) of the Companies Act, 2013, a private limited company is a distinct legal person with limited liability that is privately held.
+According to Section 2(68) of the Companies Act 2013, a private limited company is a distinct legal person with limited liability that is privately held.
 Unlike other public firms, it does not offer its shares for free transfer to the general public.
 With a private limited company, the firm alone is responsible for all business losses and obligations, and shareholders may not be held liable for debts acquired by the company.

-Features of a PLC
+Features of a Private Limited Company

 Formally registered companies must have vital documents like articles of association and taxation since they are registered as official legal entities.

-Taxes are paid by shareholders on their income.
+• Double tax: Taxes are paid by shareholders on their income.
 Also, corporations pay corporate taxes.
 This results in double taxation.

-Advantages of a PLC
+Advantages of a Private Limited Company

 The benefits of a private limited company include the following: